Police: Gun, fentanyl, counterfeit seized in Scarborough arrest

 Police say they made a traffic stop and realized the vehicle was stolen from North Carolina.

-In addition to recovering the stolen vehicle, police say they seized more than 11 grams of fentanyl, a stolen loaded .22 handgun, 30 counterfeit $100 bills, and a machine for making counterfeit credit cards in the trunk.
+In addition to recovering the stolen vehicle, police say they seized more than 11 grams of fentanyl, a stolen loaded .22 handgun, 30 counterfeit $100 bills and a machine for making counterfeit credit cards in the trunk.

 Police arrested Ibekendu Ellenton-Ogugua Mokeme, 19; Jeffrey Devon Silvia, 23; and Adrian Candelaria, 22.
 They are all from Portland.

-Mokeme was charged with theft by unauthorized use of property, aggravated forgery, and violation of bail conditions.
+Mokeme was charged with theft by unauthorized use of property, aggravated forgery and violation of bail conditions.

 Silvia was charged with theft by unauthorized use of property, theft by receiving stolen property, violation of bail conditions, and unlawful trafficking in scheduled drugs.